Logo TheStaticTurtle

 And that's the basics

-Integration File Structure | Home Assistant Developer Docs
+Integration file structure | Home Assistant Developer Docs

 Each integration is stored inside a directory named after the integration domain.
 The domain is a short name consisting of characters and underscores.
 This domain has to be unique and cannot be changed.
 Example of the domain for the mobile app integration: mobileapp.
 So all files for this integration are in the folder mobileapp/.